 15 Fun Day Trips from Chattanooga, Tennessee

 Chattanooga is a beautiful place to visit in Tennessee, and there are also some fun and exciting day trips to partake in.
 The city is relatively close to Nashville, Knoxville, the Blue Ridge Mountains, and the Great Smoky Mountains National Park.
-This is a beautiful area of the country with plenty of small towns, mountains, and lakes to explore!

 Best Day Trips from Chattanooga